- Add an email address to the Gmail white list

 - At the top left corner, select Create contact

-- Enter the contact’s information, including [email protected]
+- Enter the contact’s information, including the sender email address

 - Select Save in the bottom right corner